P2-718na/pandemic-simulation/README.md

 </div>

 # pandemic-simulation
-This is my attempt at making a parametric pandemic simulation.
-Given a _map_ (which is just a bitmap image with highlighted points of interest) and a list of _people_, this program will attempt to simulate the evolution of a pandemic among them.
+[This][0] is my attempt at making a parametric pandemic simulation.
+Given a _map_ (a bitmap image with highlighted points of interest) and a list of _people_, this program will attempt to simulate the evolution of a pandemic among them.